Chicago Mayor Lori Lightfoot Criticized For Breaking Illinois Quarantine Rules To Get A Haircut

-Chicago Mayor Lori Lightfoot is taking heat for reportedly violating her state’s quarantine orders do get a haircut, The Chicago Tribune reports.
+Chicago Mayor Lori Lightfoot is taking heat for reportedly violating her state’s quarantine orders to get a haircut, The Chicago Tribune reports.

 Illinois is one of many states with strict social-distancing guidelines in place to battle the coronavirus pandemic, and “non-essential” businesses have been ordered closed by Governor J. B. Pritzker.
-That order includes barbers and hair stylists.
+That order includes barbers and hairstylists.

 However, over the weekend photos turned up on social media showing the Windy City mayor sitting with a stylist.

-Not only does that appear to contravene the governor’s order, but it also stands in contrast to a a public service announcement in which she urged Chicagoans to stay at home.
+Not only does that appear to contravene the governor’s order, but it also stands in contrast to a public service announcement in which she urged Chicagoans to stay at home.
 As Chicago’s WMAQ-TV reported at the time, in the series of ads, Lightfoot took on a variety of personas, such as that of a baker.
 In one clip, she held a phone and pretended to tell the person on the other end to hold off on getting their hair worked on.

 “Getting your roots done is not essential,” she said in the video.

-When asked about the haircut by reporters, a “visibly annoyed” Lightfoot admitted to the haircut, but at first appeared to try to act as if the people of Chicago had more important things on their minds.
+When asked about the haircut by reporters, a “visibly annoyed” Lightfoot admitted to the haircut, but at first, appeared to try to act as if the people of Chicago had more important things on their minds.

 “I think what really people want to talk about is, we’re talking about people dying here.
 We’re talking about significant health disparities.
 I think that’s what people care most about,” Lightfoot said.